 Are you looking to bag the perfect home during house hunting season?
 Peak home buying season takes place during the spring and summer months, but a successful hunt takes preparation.
-One of the most important steps to undergo prior to shopping for your next home is to thoroughly review your credit report and credit score.
+One of the most important steps to undergo before shopping for your next home is to review your credit report and credit score thoroughly.
 With so many buyers in the market, peak house hunting season is competitive.
 So, we are going to give you an edge up on the competition by sharing important credit score tips to know before you begin your search.

 Building a Credit Score

-When it comes to lending, everyone has a number and you want to have a high one if at all possible.
-Building a strong credit score prior to buying is key and can potentially save tens of thousands over the term of a mortgage.
+When it comes to lending, everyone has a number, and you want to have a high one if at all possible.
+Building a strong credit score before buying is critical and can potentially save tens of thousands over the term of a mortgage.
 It could even make the difference between approval and denial.
 That’s why it is important to understand credit up-front.
 Credit scores are made up of the following areas:

 35% payment history

 Paying debts on-time is key of course.
 This is the one that everyone knows.
 Thus, get a higher score with great payment histories.

 30% balance to credit limits on revolving accounts